-No matter the style of divorce, it is always best to have legal representation from an attorney experienced in the many issues involved during the divorce process.
-Many decisions will need to be made such as the division of assets and debts, disposition or transfer of real property, retirement accounts, child issues such as timesharing, parental responsibilities, child support, educational and medical decisions, and spousal support.
+No matter the style of divorce, it is always best to have legal representation that is aware of the many issues involved during the divorce process.
+You will need to make such decisions that involve:

-Having an experienced and knowledgeable attorney is important from the filing of the initial petition, all the way through to a final judgment to ensure your interests are addressed and protected.
+Your family law attorney will be there for you from the filing of the initial petition, all the way through to a final judgment to ensure your interests are addressed and protected.
 The process of obtaining a divorce can be hard on all family members, especially children.
-At Bogin Munns & Munns. we are dedicated to helping clients complete their divorce as smoothly as possible.
+At Bogin Munns & Munns, we are dedicated to helping clients complete their divorce as smoothly as possible.

 Different Types of Divorce